-At Juego Studios, we design and develop fun and exciting augmented reality apps for Android and iOS.
+At Juego Studios, we design and develop fun and exciting augmented reality apps with iPhone X for Android and iOS.
 If you’re looking for ARKit developers with experience in reality technologies and game development, get in touch with us for a quote today.